 - Then fill a large bowl with warm water – you’ll need to submerge each rice paper wrapper into the water for around 5 seconds (the pack says 2 but I found they needed longer) and then place them on a flat clean plate or board.

 - Fill your rice wrappers with their filling GENTLY, leaving some room at the sides to fold.
 Roll the paper over as tightly as possible folding the sides in beforehand.

 - Cut each roll in half (if you desire) and serve with the satay dip.
 I added fresh red chilli to the dip too.

 I chose to fill my rolls with king prawns, iceberg lettuce, coriander, mint, cucumber and red chilli but the pack also suggests beansprouts, grated carrot and mint leaves or replacing the prawns with cooked sliced pork.

-At £1.99 this is a bargain – it’d cost you more for the ingredients separately and for that reason, I’ll definitely buy it again.
+At £1.99 this spring rolls kit is a bargain – it’d cost you more for the ingredients separately and for that reason, I’ll definitely buy it again.
 The only thing I would say is that the rice paper wrappers are very delicate and quite fiddly to roll nearly.
-Practise makes perfect though, so stock up on a couple of kits and you’ll have the hang of it in no time!
+Practice makes perfect though, so stock up on a couple of kits and you’ll have the hang of it in no time!